General principles of cell communication

 • To prevent continuous activation and maintain sensitivity to new signals, the cellular response must be terminated.

-• This occurs through various mechanisms, such as the removal or degradation of the signaling molecule, the internalization or inactivation of the receptor, or the deactivation of intracellular signaling proteins.
+• This occurs through various mechanisms, such as the removal or degradation of the signalling molecule, the internalization or inactivation of the receptor, or the deactivation of intracellular signalling proteins.